 If you’ll be spending time in the sun and increasing your vitamin D stores, what a great time to also ensure your body is getting plenty of magnesium.

 To discover the many benefits of magnesium, check out this recent blog post.

 Magnesium isn’t the only natural source that can help heal those nasty burns and protect the long-term health of your skin.

 NutraIngredients tells us that silibinin, an active compound found in milk thistle, can protect you against skin cancer induced by UV rays by boosting your skin cells defenses against UV radiation.

-A study published in the Journal of Photochemistry and Photobiology showed that when milk thistle was applied to a sunburn, the rate at which damaged cells died increased, eliminating mutated cells that could cause some skin cancers.
+A study published in the Journal of Photochemistry and Photobiology showed that when milk thistle was applied to a sunburn, damaged cells died faster, eliminating mutated cells that could cause some skin cancers.